 To this day, the European electricity system has been characterised by a high degree of centralisation with mostly unidirectional electricity flows.
 In the current configuration, large-scale power plants generate electricity that is transported over long distances through a high voltage grid and distributed locally to end-customers through medium and low voltage distribution grids.

 Following the market liberalisation experience initiated in the UK and the US in the 80’s and 90’s, continental European electricity markets have been progressively liberalised.
 The European Commission itself has pushed the European electricity supply industry towards unbundling through a series of Directives, the last of which - the so-called “third energy package” - came into effect in March 2011.
 As a result, European electricity systems now comprise a mix of regulated and competitive elements.
 Power generation, wholesale supply and retail supply have become competitive segments of the value chain while transmission and distribution have remained regulated businesses because of their natural monopoly characteristics.

 Evolution of network regulation objectives

 The primary objective of market liberalisation was to lower costs for users.
 Accordingly, the first regulatory phase that followed unbundling was geared towards a cost-efficient management of existing grids through the minimisation of operational expenditure (OPEX) and the rationalisation of investments.
 This economic objective was to be achieved without endangering the quality of power and the security of supply.

 For regulators, the main challenge is how to introduce new objectives such as the integration of renewables on a large scale, the enabling of demand side response (DSR) and energy efficiency.

 On behalf of all EU Energy Agencies and of the European Commission, Enerdata has created a database providing unique data on energy consumption by end-use.
-The service also provides exclusive energy efficiency indicators by sector for the 28 EU members and Norway, going back to 1990.
+The service also provides exclusive energy efficiency indicators by sector for the 28 EU members and Norway, Serbia and Switzerland, going back to 1990.